Save Money This Winter By Travelling Off the Beaten Path

 Gulf of Mexico, Florida instead of Miami

 Canadian hockey fans will salivate over the super-cheap ticket prices for an NHL game in the US.
-March 2018 will see the Tampa Bay Lighting face off in their home stadium against the Canadiens, Senators, Oilers and Maple Leafs, all within a 10-day period.
+February 2020 will see the Tampa Bay Lightning face off in their home stadium against the Oilers, Maple Leafs, and Flames, all within a two week period.
 The cost of the cheapest seats?
-Try around $40 CAD for the Maple Leafs game.
+Try around C$32 for the Oilers game.

 If you want to relax by the water in between games, get out of Tampa and head over to nearby Clearwater or St. Pete, where there’s no shortage of white sand real estate for you to set up your beach chair.
 Sure, the Gulf Coast of Florida won’t have quite the massive crowds that South Beach has, but isn’t that the point?